 Pineandlakes Echo Journal

-The Crosslake Area Garden Club will host a holiday potluck and optional gift exchange at noon Wednesday, Dec.
-13, at the Crosslake Community Center.
+The Crosslake Area Garden Club will meet at 1 p.m.
+Wednesday, March 21, at the Crosslake Community Center, where James Kromwell will present "Landscaping."
 The club meets at 1 p.m. the third Wednesday of each month at the community center.
 New members are always welcome.
 For more information, contact Jayne at 218-763-1222 or visit https://crosslakegarden.wordpress.com/ .